Peroron27/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displaying content of /etc/passwd and /etc/hosts
+diaplsying the last 10 lines of /eetc/passwd